 The WGA negotiates rights that are part of the collective bargaining agreement — the Minimum Basic Agreement (MBA) — which covers most work done by Guild members and must be followed by WGA Signatory Companies.

-Writers Guild members must abide by what is know as Working Rule 8, which states that members are to work for and sell or option literary material only to companies that have signed a collective bargaining agreement with the Guild.
-Which means that guild members have to work with signatory companies and those signatory companies have to abide by the MBA statutes.
+Writers Guild members must abide by what is known as Working Rule 8, which states that members are to work for and sell or option literary material only to companies that have signed a collective bargaining agreement with the Guild, which means that guild members have to work with signatory companies and those signatory companies have to abide by the MBA statutes.

 When screenwriters deal with independent producers and production companies that aren't WGA signatories, these detailed rights within the MBA do not apply.
 That's when you see screenwriters working for free or very little compensation compared to what is guaranteed by the MBA.
 So understand that if you're in that situation, you can only use the MBA as a guide to your compensation working with non-signatory companies and individuals.